How to Clean Window Screens (DIY Guide)

 3) Vacuum the Dirty Screens

 If you live in an area with a lot of dust, such as a desert location or around wildfire-prone areas, your window screens likely get dusty regardless of how regularly you clean them.
-Or, you may have been hit with a high pollen count recently — either way, the first thing you want to do is give your window screens a once-over with your vacuum to lift all the loose stuff up and out of the way while they’re dry.
+Or, you may have been hit with a high pollen count recently — either way, the first thing you want to do is give your window screens a once-over with your vacuum to lift all the loose dirt and debris up and out of the way while they’re dry.

 Attach a soft bristle attachment to your vacuum and gently run it across both sides of each window screen.